 Secondary in OvenMediaEngine for HA.

-The OvenMediaEngine running as edge pulls a stream from external server when an user requests it.
+The OvenMediaEngine running as edge pulls a stream from an external server when a user requests it.
 The external server could be another OvenMediaEngine with OVT enabled or another stream server that supports RTSP.

 The OVT is a protocol defined by OvenMediaEngine to relay stream between Origin-Edge and OVT can be run over SRT and TCP.
 For more information on the SRT Protocol, please visit the SRT Alliance site.

 OvenMediaEngine provides OVT protocol for passing streams from the origin to the edge.
 To run OvenMediaEngine as Origin, OVT port, and OVT Publisher must be enabled as follows :

 <Server version="5"><Bind><Publishers><OVT><Port>9000</Port></OVT></Publishers><Bind><VirtualHosts><VirtualHost><Applications><Application>...<Publishers><OVT /></Publishers></Application></Applications></VirtualHost></VirtualHosts></Server>